hdinsight/hdinsight.github.io/spark/jupyter-404-Not-Found-due-to-Blocking-Cross-Origin-API.md

 1. If you have configured NSG Rules to restricts access to the cluster.
 While you can directly access Ambari and other services using IP address rather than the Cluster Name.
 You might start getting 404 "Not Found"when accessing Jupyter.

-An error occurred while creating new notebook.
-"Not Found".

 2. If you have given your HDInsight gateway a customized DNS name other than the starndard xxx.azurehdinsight.net.

 ### Troubleshooting steps
-1. Login into the cluster headnode run this command "ps ax | grep jupyter"  to list all the entries for jupyter.
+1. SSH into the cluster headnode run this command "ps ax | grep jupyter"  to list all the entries for jupyter.

 This should be the output of the command, if it differs, jupyter might not be starting correctly.
 You may restart Jupyter server or reboot headnode0.
 ~~~~